MEF-BDA503/gpj18-r_boys/index.md

 ## Regional Migration Impacts on Turkish City Populations : Analysis on Syrian Migration

 Source files are available [here](https://github.com/MEF-BDA503/gpj18-r_boys/tree/master/source_files) (still on going)

+## Draft results for distrubution analysis to Istanbul as of 2017

+[This](https://github.com/MEF-BDA503/gpj18-r_boys/tree/master/migration_ist17.html) is a preliminary version of our analysis